Alabama Coastal BirdFest

 Todd Devore

 Todd Devore grew up in Montana and has spent the past 33 years in Alabama, where birding has become his favorite pastime over the last 15 years.
 Since mostly retiring, he spends hours each week out in the field and has recorded about 930 bird species worldwide on eBird—including 507 in the U.S. and 325 in Alabama, placing him in the state’s eBird top 30.
 Some of his most memorable sightings are Mountain Plovers and endangered California Condors spotted in California in the winter of 2025.
-Todd conducts a yearly Breeding Bird Survey in Talladega County, takes part in the Wheeler NWR and Alabama Audubon seasonal counts, helps on the Alabama Audubon field trip committee, and leads trips, and is looking forward to birding with his son in Spain in 2026
+Todd conducts a yearly Breeding Bird Survey in Talladega County, takes part in the Wheeler NWR and Alabama Audubon seasonal counts, helps with Alabama Audubon’s Field Trip Committee, and leads trips, and is looking forward to birding with his son in Spain in 2026.

 Wesley (Wes) Jarnigan